swapnilpatel11/Web-Development-2022/README.md

 # Web-Development-2022
 Web Development Repo for reference
-This is all combined codes which I practice with A,C,Z.
+This is all combined codes which I practice with Angela,Colt,ZTM.